Integrated Sciences Complex (Opened 2015)

 - Infant cognition lab

-- Two new research centers—the Center for Personalized Cancer Therapy and the Developmental Sciences Research Center
+- A new research center—the Center for Personalized Cancer Therapy

-The $185 million dollar project is funded by the Commonwealth of Massachusetts, the UMass Building Authority, and Mass Development.
+The $182 million dollar project was funded by the Commonwealth of Massachusetts, the UMass Building Authority, and Mass Development.